bobblanchett/WarpWar_Mailing_List_Archive/README.md

 # WarpWar_Mailing_List_Archive
 This archive contains the  Messages, Files and Photos sections of the Yahoo!
 WarpWar Mailing List.

-The Master copy of this archive will always be available at +Chuck McKnight has managed to get copies of the album photos (and also the files!) off yahoo and put them up on github
+The Master copy of this archive will always be available at  https://github.com/bobblanchett/WarpWar_Mailing_List_Archive

-I'll fork this repo add the messages archive and start marking up the text files to Markdown, which are easily converted to PDF, EPUB etc

-I've forked his upload to https://github.com/bobblanchett/WarpWar_Mailing_List_Archive and will update it with details of the further work that is required and how you can contribute, now and down the track.

 The Yahoo mailing list is at https://groups.yahoo.com/neo/groups/WarpWar/conversations/topics